JMRI: Startup Scripts

 Script Details

-Each bundle has a startup bash shell script in the Contents/MacOSX directory that performs
+Each bundle has a startup bash shell script in the Contents/MacOS directory that performs

 the actual startup.
 This is the same script as used for Linux, see that